microsoft/fasttrack-smat-workbook-generator/README.md

 ## Templates

-The workbook is generated and written into a template file, which is a macro-enabled Microsoft Excel template.
+The workbook is generated and written based on a template, which is a macro-enabled Microsoft Excel template (.xltm).
 Two templates are built into the solution: "FastTrack" and "Simple".
 The FastTrack template is the default and contains FastTrack formatting and branding.
 You can switch to the simple template using the `-t Simple` argument.

-If you would like to create and use your own template you can download either of the existing templates and modify them as needed.
+If you would like to create and use your own template(s) you can download either of the existing templates and modify them as needed.
 Your custom template MUST 1) be an .xltm file and 2) have an empty tab named "Summary".
 You can add any other tabs, formatting, or code behind to your template.
 Note that if a tab already exists whose name collides with the name of a generated tab an error will be written to the log.
 Once your template is ready you can use the `-tp "c:\path\to\my\temlate.xltm"` argument to use it in the import.

 ## Issues

 If you find issues or have suggestions for enhancements please [submit an issue](https://github.com/Microsoft/fasttrack-smat-workbook-generator/issues) so we can respond and track it.
-Be sure to include enough information so we can understand what's happening and respond - but also remember that the issues list is public so please don't include any PII or farm specific information when reporting an issue.
+Be sure to include enough information so we can understand what's happening - but also remember that the issues list is public so please don't include any PII or farm specific information when reporting an issue.

 ## Contributing